Be a part of the change and break down barriers BAME students from the UK face to their education and wellbeing. Be a

-At the Students' Union we will have 3 students working part-time as Research Ambassadors!
-The job is paid, and we ask that you work 8 hours a week.
+At the Students' Union we will have a student working part-time as our Research Ambassador!
+The job is paid, and we ask that you work 10 hours a week.
 As a BAME Research Ambassador we want you to conduct research about current issues and barriers our BAME students from the UK face at university.
+In particular you will be looking at the Degree Awarding Gap, how that impacts students and the barriers that sustain it.
 If you're looking for a part-time job that's fun and gives you the opportunity to make a real difference, see if you're eligible and apply.

-At the Students' Union we will have 3 students working part-time as Project Ambassadors!
-The job is paid, and we ask that you work 8 hours a week.
+At the Students' Union we will have a student working part-time as a Project Ambassador!
+The job is paid, and we ask that you work 10 hours a week.
 As a BAME Project Ambassador we want you to run campaigns, events, and projects about current issues and barriers our BAME students from the UK are facing at university.
+Specifically you will focus on elements that contribute to the Degree Awarding Gap.
 If you're looking for a part-time job that's fun and gives you the opportunity to make a real difference, see if you're eligible and apply.

 We welcome you to apply for the BAME Ambassador roles if you're a current student at SHU and you identify as Black, Asian, or Minority Ethnic.
 Read the person specification and see if you're what we're looking for.
 Don't forget to read the job description to check the role is a good fit for you, then fill out the application form to apply!